PLSysSec/vera/README.md

 Hello, and thanks for evaluating this artifact!

-The evaluation has six parts:
+Our paper evaluation (Section 6) has six parts:

 1. Can VeRA prove Firefox range analysis correctness?
 2. Can VeRA proofs catch real correctness bugs?